autowarefoundation/autoware/perception/tensorrt_yolo/README.md

 ## Onnx model

 All YOLO ONNX models are converted from the officially trained model.
-If you need information about training datasets and conditions, please refer to the official repositories .
+If you need information about training datasets and conditions, please refer to the official repositories.

+All models are downloaded automatically when building.
+When launching the node with a model for the first time, the model is automatically converted to TensorRT, although this may take some time.

 ### YOLOv3